Why energy is headline news, and what this means

 This is due to a combination of factors, some of which you can read about in this government explainer.
 We've outlined the main ones below:

-- Global economies are ramping up again after Covid-19, which is driving demand for gas
+- Global economies are ramping up again after Covid-19, which is driving increased demand for gas

-- A slowdown in wind energy has caused the UK to fall back on electricity generated by power plants, some of which burn gas
+- Lower than normal wind energy output through 2021 caused the UK to fall back on electricity generated by power plants, the majority of which burn gas

 OVO Energy is in a strong position because we buy most of our energy in advance